-Wyzant is another tutoring platform that you might be interested in if you’re well-versed in a foreign language.
+Wyzant is another tutoring platform that you might be interested in if you’re fluent in a foreign language.

 The best part about this platform is you can set your rate, depending on your background and experience, and plan tutoring sessions around your schedule.

-There’s another way you can leverage your language skills if you’re looking for online business ideas for beginners: become an online translator.
+There’s another way you can leverage your language skills if you’re looking for home business ideas: become an online translator.

-Translators can take anything from textbooks and technical documents to sales brochure and website copy.
+Translators can take anything from textbooks and technical documents to sales brochures and website copy.

 Platforms like Gengo connect translators with well-known brands like Etsy, YouTube and Airbnb.
 The price you earn per word for translating gigs increases the more proficient you are in a particular language.